-"We ask you to tell [PROXY'S NAME] about your decision.
+"We ask you to tell [LAR'S NAME] about your decision.
 In the next few days we will also contact [HIM/HER] to provide information about the exam."

-Record the proxy's contact information in the CIU form.
-Confirm that the participant agrees to communicate with the proxy to request his/her engagement to assist the continued participation in ARIC of the study participant.
-The proxy is then contacted by ARIC staff a few days afterwards.
+Record the LAR's contact information in the LAR Contact Information (LAR) form.
+Confirm that the participant agrees to communicate with the LAR to request his/her engagement to assist the continued participation in ARIC of the study participant.
+The LAR is then contacted by ARIC staff a few days afterwards.
+LAR consent must also be obtained and recorded in the Informed Consent Tracking (ICTX) form.